-- A clear and comprehensive summary of the concern - Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome
+- A clear and comprehensive summary of the concern - · Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

-Concerns and referrals are recorded on CPOMS electronic platform.
+Concerns and referrals are recorded on the schools CPOMs system.

 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.